AstridFlare/Blogsite/README.md

-# This is a blogsite I developed.
+# A blogsite using REACT / REDUX & FIREBASE

 ***
 ## Dummy Login Info: